danwilliams/terracotta/docs/developer.md

     specifically relevant to Terracotta, and so mention of e.g. release versions will be misleading as your project will most likely maintain its own, independent versioning scheme.
-  - You will also have the various release version tags created on the Terracotta repository, which will be misleading for the same reason, and likely conflict with your own tags.
+  - You will also have the various release version tags created on the relevant Terracotta project template repository, which will be misleading for the same reason, and likely conflict with your own tags.
-  - There is no particular advantage to maintaining a Git tree association with Terracotta as an upstream repository, and as the development you do on your application will lead to conflicts, you are best not be pulling in updates for it.
-You should instead apply any Terracotta updates manually.
+  - There is no particular advantage to maintaining a Git tree association with the Terracotta project template as an upstream repository, and as the development you do on your application will lead to conflicts, you are best not be pulling in updates for it.
+You should instead apply any updates manually.
 This is the same as when using other web application scaffolds.
   - Forks on GitHub are treated as subsidiaries of the original repository, and not first-class repositories in their own right.
 For this reason, [commits made to forks don't count as contributions in user profiles][Commits to forks],